delphic-digital/Skeletor/README.md

         - 💀 `distSpritePngDir` png sprite, will probably have to be pointed to some kind of theme assets dir relative to the CMS your in.
         - 💀 `distCssPngSpriteDirUrl` This sets the URL that will be used by production CSS to locate the png sprite.

+## Testing

+Also the testing tools aren't installed to the local project, they're not on the critical path (for now) which we're trying to keep light.
+So you will have to install these globally (unless you already have them in which case, begin!):

+ - `npm i -g ava pwmetrics`

+### Accesability testing

+ - `npm run test:a11y`

+Testing the markup with [Pa11y](http://pa11y.org/).
+Will test the index file in dist by default, but switches to the proxy when you set that.

+### Performance testing

+ - `npm run test:performance`

+Testing with [PWMetrics](https://www.npmjs.com/package/pwmetrics).
+It will open a browser, let it sit for a while then it should close and log the test results to the console.
+Note that this can be set up to save results into google sheets, will need some research and configuration to do that though.

+### JS Unit testing

-## Testing `npm run test`
+ - `npm run test:unit`

-Test results are output to the command line.
+Testing with [AVA](https://github.com/avajs/ava).
+This will only ever test your local source code, it can't test distributed code through a url.
+Also test results are output to the command line.
 If the test script ends in npm ERR! you've probably got a few failing tests, scroll up to read them!

- - accesability testing with [Pa11y](http://pa11y.org/) (will test the index file in dist by default, but switches to the proxy when you set that)
- - JS Unit testing with [AVA](https://github.com/avajs/ava)

 ## JS